MarcoMeinardi/spwn/README.md

 will run the binary.
 If you set `timeout` to `false`, the program gets run with `subprocess.Popen`, thus the analysis will go on while running it and the process will go on after `spwn` will have terminated.
-This might be used, for example, to launch the decompiler.
+This might be used, for example, to run the ROP-gadgets search in the background.
 If you want to run the program without a timeout (discouraged) you can set it to `null`.
 A couple of examples are:
 ```
-["command {binary}", 1]
+["one_gadget {binary}", 1]
-["command {debug_binary} < /dev/null", false]
+["ropr -njs {debug_binary} > gadgets", false]
 ```

 ### Custom script